 Dr. Frank Rijsberman leads the Global Green Growth Institute (GGGI) in supporting governments’ transition toward a model of economic growth that is environmentally sustainable and socially inclusive.
 With over 30 years’ experience addressing the challenges of environmental sustainability and poverty reduction with leading international organizations and philanthropic foundations, Dr. Rijsberman was appointed as the Director-General of the Institute on October 1, 2016.

 Since assuming his position, Dr. Rijsberman has engaged with senior international stakeholders to drive the green growth agenda and help mobilize finance for climate action and sustainable development.
-As an advocate for sustainable development, Dr. Rijsberman is focused on supporting GGGI Member and partner governments to implement their Nationally Determined Contributions (NDCs) under the Paris Agreement and achieve their Sustainable Development Goal (SDG) targets.
-His priorities are to support collaborative NDC implementation among GGGI Members, as outlined under Article 6 of the Paris Agreement, and assist its Member governments in greening their investment to deliver inclusive, pro-poor green growth, as well as climate action.
+As an advocate for sustainable development, he is focused on supporting GGGI Member and partner governments to implement their Nationally Determined Contributions (NDCs) under the Paris Agreement and achieve their Sustainable Development Goal targets.
+Dr. Rijsberman’s priorities are to support collaborative NDC implementation among GGGI Members, as outlined under Article 6 of the Paris Agreement, and assist its Member governments in greening their investment to deliver inclusive, pro-poor green growth, as well as climate action.

 From 2010 to 2012, Dr. Rijsberman was the first Director of Water, Sanitation, and Hygiene for the Bill and Melinda Gates Foundation, where he developed a strategy to help achieve universal access to sustainable sanitation services using radical new technologies and innovative market-based mechanisms.